Montgomery Motor Speedway

 Montgomery Motor Speedway is a half-mile (.805 km) oval race track just west of Montgomery, Alabama.
-It opened in 1953, and is the oldest operating race track in Alabama.
+Initially a dirt track, it opened in 1953, and is the oldest operating race track in Alabama.
+An asphalt track over the dirt was completed around the end of March 1954, and racing on the new track began April 11, 1954.
 It held six NASCAR Grand National Series races between 1955 and 1969.
 Huffman Motor Sports purchased the facility on February 5, 1999, and the track was extensively renovated and lighted in 1999.

 In November 2004, Bill Manful bought Montgomery Motor Speedway.

-In 2006, then owner Bill Manful leased the track to Hyundai, a local car manufacturer, to allow the facility to become a storage site.
+In 2006, then owner Bill Manful leased the track to Hyundai Motor Company, a local car manufacturer, to allow the facility to become a storage site.

 In 2008, Bobby and Mark Knox of Clanton, Alabama laid claim to the speedway when they purchased it in an auction from Manful.
 After a lengthy legal battle to resume operations of the facility, they obtained a business license in February 2009 and opened as The New Montgomery Motor Speedway, LLC.
 The track is in operation running a bi-weekly schedule.